 A pre-flight check is obligatory before each flight.

-If there is any damage to the equipment or you suspect any areas of the wing are susceptible to wear, you should inspect these and act accordingly.
+If there is any damage to the equipment, you should inspect it and act accordingly.

 All incidents involving the leading edge should be reviewed.
-A hard impact of the leading edge against a hard surface can damage the sail cloth.
+A hard impact can damage the sail cloth.